-Continuing on with Low Carb and Grain Free, let's explore Noodle-less Lasagna.
+Let's explore Noodle-less Lasagna.
+It's still cool out and these delicious casseroles will fill you up in a good way.
 I found a good recipe that uses eggplant and zucchini.
 But you don't have to stop there.

 But first, watch the video to see how easy it is.